-31 March 2022 £000 31 March 2021 £000
+31 March 31 March

-Short term creditors:
+2022 2021

+£000 £000

-Other payables 1,575 1,592
+1,575 1,592

-Balance at 31 March 1,575 1,592
+1,575 1,592

+£000 1,575

 15. Collaborative Arrangements

 Local Collaboration

 Both Norfolk and Suffolk Constabularies are collaborating extensively across a range of service areas.
 At the point where collaborative opportunities are identified as able to deliver efficiencies, savings or improved service then the PCC is required to give their approval to collaborate.
 This is recognised by Norfolk and Suffolk alike.